 Note that the current dot is much closer to the bullseye than the dot for 2009.
 This is largely due to the steady decline in the unemployment rate since its peak late that year.
 Core inflation5 has consistently been below our 2 percent target.
 More information on progress towards our unemployment and inflation objectives can be found here.

-Over the next few years, the median FOMC participant foresees the unemployment rate falling a bit below its long-run rate and inflation steadily approaching the 2 percent target.
-This trajectory places the inflation rate on target and the unemployment rate slightly below its long-run normal level by the end of 2018 and through 2019 as shown in the chart below.
+Over the next few years, the median FOMC participant foresees the unemployment rate falling moderately below its long-run rate and inflation steadily approaching the 2 percent target.
+This trajectory places the inflation rate on target and the unemployment rate moderately below its long-run normal level by the end of 2018 and through 2019 as shown in the chart below.

 Learn more about how FOMC participants expect the federal funds rate to evolve.

 Keywords: federal funds rate, dot plot, gradual path